betacal/betacal.github.io/README.md

 # Support or Contact

-If you are having problems executing the experiments or the tutorials, do not hesitate to [open an issue] or contact us.
+If you are having problems executing the experiments or the tutorials, do not hesitate to contact us.

 [//]: # (References)
    [Meelis Kull]: <http://www.bris.ac.uk/engineering/people/meelis-kull/>